WHY DOUBLE-DIGIT INFLATION

 In most cases, suppressive therapy (drugs such as antibiotics) will not work to clear these infections.
 They are very chronic, often viral and the toxicity of the drugs is worse than the infection.
 Replenishing nutrients and eliminating toxic substances from the body with nutritional balancing and sauna therapy improves infection-fighting ability and removes poor quality tissue on which the organisms feed.

-Mental and Emotional healing.
-False ideas such as cynicism, hatred,
+healing.
+False ideas such as cynicism, hatred, arrogance, guilt and

 Many therapies including meditation, nutritional correction, color therapy, body work and others can help release toxic ideas and emotions.
 Once again, government health authorities rarely propose the natural methods to heal the mind and emotions.
 If they understood them, the nation would be far healthier.
 Instead, five million children are given ADHD drugs and drug and alcohol addiction among adults is rampant as well.
 This is the direct result of ignoring natural methods of mental and emotional healing by the leading health authorities.

-Mental development.
-We are not here just to eat, work,
+5) Mental development.
+We are not here just

-illness is caused by lack of awareness of the more subtle spiritual reasons for
+Much illness is caused by lack of awareness of the more subtle spiritual

 Correction involves a reordering of priorities, letting go of selfishness, greed, anger and violence toward self and others.
 Placing first things first with appropriate lifestyle and attitudinal changes will go a long way toward healing any conditions or disease in most cases.
 Once again, how often do we hear this from our health departments.
 I have rarely ever heard it addressed.
 It is another reason the people need total control of their health care, not some central system of “national health care”.